 11. Colon or Rectal Cancer:

-Although one of the main symptoms of colon or rectal cancer is a bloody stool, there also can be mucus in stool.
+Although one of the main symptoms of colon or rectal cancer is a bloody stool, there also can be mucus.

 When Should I See A Doctor?